 Cyclone or squall

 On the contrary, when the hot air rises, it reduces the atmospheric pressure and causes instability.
-It is called cyclone or storm.
-The wind always moves in a preferential direction to those areas with lower atmospheric pressure.
-That is, whenever an area has a storm, the wind will be greater, because being an area of less pressure, the wind will go there.
+It is called cyclone or stormThe wind always moves in a direction preferentially toward areas with lower atmospheric pressure.
+That is, whenever an area has a storm, the wind will be stronger, because being an area of lower pressure, the wind will blow toward it.
+This phenomenon can be studied in more depth with the analysis of synoptic maps.

 A storm on an atmospheric pressure map

 Another aspect to keep in mind is that cold air and hot air do not mix immediately due to their densities.
 When these are on the surface, the cold air pushes the hot air upwards causing drops in pressures and instability.
 A storm is then formed in which the area of contact between hot and cold air is called front.
+This is essential to understanding how weather phenomena form.

 Weather and atmospheric pressure maps